PacktPublishing/Building-Vue.js-Applications-with-GraphQL/chapter-04/4.1/README.md

-# 3.4 - Creating the Messages page of your application
+# 4.1 - Transforming into a PWA application

 A Quasar Framework App